 If not managed properly, Email can consume a lot of our productive time.
-Email management is a necessary, but painful thing to do.
+Email management is necessary, but a painful thing to do.
 The adoption of virtual assistants for email management has been an increasing practice, making leading email clients such as Gmail release features such as Gmail delegation.
 These functionalities allow executives to provide assistant with access to their inbox, outsourcing part of the email management burden.

 However, you need to use this powerful practice carefully to avoid backfiring.

 If you are considering – or is already – engaging with a virtual assistant to improve email productivity, read this article.
-These are our recommendations of best practices on when and how to do it the most efficient way.
+These are our recommendations for best practices on when and how to do it the most efficient way.

 Define what emails to delegate

-First, one of the biggest misunderstandings people have when it comes to gmail delegation is about what to share.
+First, one of the biggest misunderstandings people have when it comes to Gmail delegation is about what to share.
 Many times, people think it is necessary to share your whole email inbox with your virtual assistant.
 This is not true: if you choose the right tools to use, you can select which emails you want to share.
 This means that:

 - You don’t need to share your password with someone else;